openplans/shareabouts/doc/README.md

 Configuration
 --------------

-Next you need to configure the SA web app.
+Next you need to configure the Shareabouts web app.
 See [the config docs](CONFIG.md).